-- Pre-employment and random testing should be limited to safety-sensitive positions or those for whom there is a "special need" to test - 4th Amendment Violation to test without reasonable suspicion - "Safety-sensitive position" means any position, including a supervisory or management position, in which a drug impairment would constitute an immediate and direct threat to public health or safety.
-(112.0455, F.S.)
+- Pre-employment and random testing should be limited to safety-sensitive positions or those for whom there is a "special need" to test (also referred to as "mandatorytesting positions" and "special-risk positions). - 4th Amendment Violation to test without reasonable suspicion - "Safety-sensitive position" means any position, including a supervisory or management position, in which a drug impairment would constitute an immediate and direct threat to public health or safety.